Ladies' Days, 10.15am - 2.45pm.

 You can also browse our Christian gifts/cards and books for sale.

-with Rev Chris Duffet
+WEDNESDAY 3RD DECEMBER 2025 with Rev Chris Duffet

 LIVING WATER

-This event also involves some practical 'have a go' input, for those who consider themselves creative and those who don't.
+This event also involves some practical 'have a go' input, for those who consider themselves creative and those who don't!
 There will also be an opportunity to paint in prayer, for those who'd like to.
-Chris will bring an art stall of cards and prints for sale as well as a mini exhibition of paintings to illustrate his talk.

 For a taster of how art helps us connect with God watch this short film: